codeworks-templates/node-server/readme.md

 # Node Server Setup

-This template is designed to help kickstart a project that utilizes <a href="https://auth0.com/" target="_blank">Auth0.</a> The bulk of the structure has been setup and requires a few pieces of configuration.
+This template is designed to help kickstart a node project.
+The bulk of the structure has been setup but requires a few pieces of configuration.

 The first thing you will need to provide is in the `.env` file.
 You will need to supply the port, and mongoDb connectionstring.
 These environment variables are used throughout the template, so be sure to add them in when moving into production as well.